bcgov/patroni-postgres-container-chefs/README.md

 # TL;DR

-This repo contains the Platform Service (PS) and community maintained version of PostgreSQL managed by Patroni for High Availability (HA).
+This repo contains the ~Platform Service (PS) and community~ CHEFS maintained version of PostgreSQL managed by Patroni for High Availability (HA).
 The image is available from Artifactory.

 You will find a sample of how to deploy the image [here](./samples/README.md).